Akhil-Raj/automatic_mailer/README.md

 - Some points to take care of
     - Change the footer in the 'query_for_body' string in the code as required
     - Change the encoding when the csv is read, if it causes problems
-    - In the code, change the name of headers of the database used to read the details from the database, as per your needs
+    - In the code, change the name of headers of the database used to read the details from the database, as per your neetd